Student Success Innovation Fund

 - Promote, support, and advance student success;

-- Are sustainable and scalable, and produce deliverables that can be supported by the unit or college at the end of the funded period.
+- Be sustainable, scalable, and produce deliverables that will be supported by the unit or college

 (2) Proposals must include the following: